dv8edroute/fiscal445/README.md

 fc5.month_to_date_completed()
 ```

-Returns as a list the start and end date for month to date reports for up to the most completed week
+returns as a list the start and end date for month to date reports for up to the most completed week

 `('2020-03-01', '2020-03-08')`

-Returns the following if there has not been an entire complete fiscal week for that month.
+returns the following if there has not been an entire complete fiscal week for that month.

 `'Not available yet!'`